10XGenomics/analysis_guides/README.md

 # Analysis Guides - 10x Genomics

 Analysis of 10x Genomics data is full of possibilities.
-Here is a collection of introductions, tutorials, and blogs for data analysis beyond software developed by 10x Genomics.
+Here is a collection of data analysis notebooks available for tutorials.
 We hope these guides help you navigate your exciting analysis journey.

 https://www.10xgenomics.com/resources/analysis-guides